ombulabs/blog/_posts/2015-08-04-the-7-days-open-source-challenge.markdown

 * You have to do it for 7 days straight
 * If you can't do it one day, that breaks your streak
-* When you break your streak, you have to start over from 1
+* When you break your streak, you have to start over from day 1

 The goal of this challenge is to **make contributing to open source projects a habit**.